-Operator - The person responsible for the condition of the balloon and the proper implementation of periodical inspections and repairs.
+Operator - The person responsible for the condition of the balloon and the proper implementation of periodic inspections and repairs.

-Approved organisation - The person or organisation commissioned by the FAA to carry out periodical inspections, repairs and maintenance.
+Approved organisation - The person or organisation commissioned by the relevant national aviation authority to carry out periodical inspections.

 Periodical inspections - The mandatory inspections as determined by the manufacturer and the operator's national aviation authority.